ujwal-k03/GetEm/README.md

 ### Strong regex implementation
 The bot uses Javascript's own regex based pattern matching to deliver blazing fast results.
 Never let anyone get away with anything.

+### Three levels of offence
+You can set three severities of spam (1-3).
+The outcomes for a regex violation range from a silent message delete, to a warning, to a kick.
+Always punish fairly.

 ### Multi-server deployment
 The bot is extremely scalable as it uses a Document oriented database MongoDB as a backend.
-Each servers configuration is stored in a single document using it's `guildId`.
+Each server's configuration is stored in a single document using its `guildId`.
 This makes database queries fast and efficient.
 Also, the bot can be turned on and off for maintainance and will 'remember' everything.

 ### Filter only select channels